chris-campbell/chessapp/README.md

 # ChessMate

-Chessmate is the collaborative capstone project for Firehose Project.
-Designed to be a chess application that players can play against each other anywhere in the world.
-Most of the application has been fleshed out but like all applications, its a work in progess.
+Chessmate is a collaborative capstone application for The Firehose Project.
+Our team developed this application from the ground up; from discussing wireframing to conceptualizing the scheme, to turning ideas into code.
+Chessmate is designed to be a chess application that players can play against each other anywhere in the world.
+Most of the application has been fleshed out but like all applications, its a work in progress.

 ### Technologies